Data Management Plan

 - Who will be responsible for data management?

-- Can the resources required be specified and what costs are involved?
+- Can the resources required for managing the data be specified and what costs are involved?
 For instance, personal resources, software and hardware.